National Gallery of Australia: National Indigenous Art Triennial

 The NGA held the inaugural National Indigenous Art Triennial (NIAT), Culture Warriors, from 13 October 2007 to 10 February 2008.
 The guest curator was Brenda L Croft, Senior Curator, Aboriginal and Torres Strait Islander Art.
 The exhibition was the largest survey show of Indigenous art at the NGA in over 15 years, and featured works by selected artists created during the previous three years.
 A free exhibition, it featured artists from every state and territory.

 The 2nd National Indigenous Art Triennial, unDISCLOSED, ran from May to July 2012 and featured 20 Indigenous artists, including Vernon Ah Kee, Julie Gough, Alick Tipoti, Christian Thompson, Lena Yarinkura, Michael Cook and Nyapanyapa Yunupingu.
 The theme alludes to "the spoken and the unspoken, the known and the unknown, what can be revealed and what cannot".
 The exhibition afterwards toured the country, shown at Cairns Regional Gallery, the Anne & Gordon Samstag Museum of Art in Adelaide and the Western Plains Cultural Centre in Dubbo, NSW.

 The 3rd National Indigenous Art Triennial, Defying Empire, was held from 26 May to 10 September 2017, curated by Tina Baum, NGA Curator of Aboriginal and Torres Strait Islander Art.
 The title references the 50th anniversary of the 1967 referendum, that recognised Aboriginal and Torres Strait Islander people as Australians for the first time.

-The 4th Triennial Ceremony, takes place from 26 March to 31 July 2022.
+The 4th Triennial Ceremony, took place from 26 March to 31 July 2022.
 It explores the idea of ceremony, and is curated by Hetti Perkins.

+The 5th National Indigenous Art Triennial, After the rain, was curated by artistic director Tony Albert, and featured ten large-scale multidisciplinary art installations.
+It took place at the NGA from 6 December 2025 until 26 April 2026, and subsequently toured the country, with its last scheduled showing at Orange Regional Gallery, Orange, NSW, in mid-2028.